neu-se/CS4530-Spring-2024/policies.md

 Attendance in the synchronous meetings is expected.
 Sometimes you cannot avoid missing a class.
 If you need to be away from class, it is your responsibility to catch up on the materials discussed in the class.

+## Academic Integrity
+Students must work individually on all homework assignments.
+We encourage you to have high-level discussions with other students in the class about the assignments, however, we require that when you turn in an assignment, it is only your work.
+That is, copying any part of another student's assignment is strictly prohibited.
+If you steal someone else's work, you fail the class.
+You are responsible for protecting your work.
+If someone uses your work, with or without your permission, you fail the class.
+You are free to reuse small snippets of example code found on the Internet (e.g., via StackOverflow) provided that it is attributed.
+Use of co-pilot is enrouraged.
+If you are concerned that by reusing and attributing that copied code it may appear that you didn't complete the assignment yourself, then please raise a discussion with the instructor.
+If you are in doubt whether using others' work is allowed, you should assume that it is NOT allowed unless the instructors confirm otherwise.

 ## Accommodations for Disabilities
 Students who have disabilities who wish to receive academic services and/or accommodations should visit the [Disability Resource Center](http://www.northeastern.edu/drc) at 20 Dodge Hall or call (617) 373-2675.
 Please be sure to provide your instructor with DRC's accommodations letter early in the semester in order to avoid logistical challenges.